Mateusz167/Credit-Card-Eligibility-Analysis/README.md

 ## Visualization
-The Power BI dashboard provides insights into:
-- Demographic breakdowns.
-- Eligibility analysis by various factors.
-- Account and employment details.
-- Ownership and contact information.
+The Power BI visualization provides insights into credit card eligibility based on past data.
+It includes various charts and graphs to help the marketing department identify customer groups to focus on in the coming months.

 # Summary and Recommendations
 ## Overview